Page loading ... Please wait.

 Strawberries & Cream with Meringue Cake

-Preheat oven to 400 degrees F (200 degrees C) and place rack in middle of oven.
+Gingerbread Scones: Preheat your oven to 400 degrees F (200 degrees C).
 Line a baking sheet with parchment paper.
+Or you can lightly butter your baking pan or spray it with a non stick cooking spray.

 In a large bowl, whisk together the flour, oats, sugar, spices, baking powder, baking soda and salt.
-Cut the butter into small pieces and blend into the flour mixture with a pastry blender or two knives.
+Cut the butter into the flour mixture with a pastry blender or two knives.
 The mixture should look like coarse crumbs.
-Stir in the lemon zest and dried cranberries, if using.
-In a separate bowl mix together the buttermilk, molasses and vanilla and then add the buttermilk mixture to the flour mixture.
-Mix just until the dough comes together.
-Do not overmix the dough.
+Stir in the crystallized ginger and dried raisins, if using.
+In a separate bowl mix together the buttermilk and molasses.
+Add to the flour mixture and mix just until the dough comes together.
+Do not overmix.

-Transfer to a lightly floured surface and knead dough gently four or five times and then pat the dough into a circle that is about 7 inches (18 cm) round and about 11/2 inches (3.75 cm) thick.
-Cut this circle in half, then cut each half into 3 pie-shaped wedges (triangles).
-Place the scones on the baking sheet.
-Make an egg wash of one well-beaten egg mixed with 1 tablespoon milk and brush the tops of the scones with this mixture.
-Sprinkle the tops of the scones with some rolled oats.
+Transfer to a lightly floured surface and knead the dough gently and then pat into a 7 inch (18 cm) round.
+Cut this circle in half, then cut each half into 4 pie-shaped wedges (triangles).
+Place the scones on your baking sheet and brush the tops of the scones with a little cream or milk.
+If desired, sprinkle the tops of the scones with some rolled oats.

-Place the baking sheet inside another baking sheet to prevent the bottoms of the scones from over browning.
-Bake for about 20 minutes or until golden brown and a toothpick inserted in the middle comes out clean.
+Bake for about 18-20 minutes or until golden brown and a toothpick inserted in the middle comes out just clean.
 Transfer to a wire rack to cool.

 Scone Dough: